 It’s another foggy morning.
-You take a sip of coffee while you gaze through the window of your makeshift home office.
-You see a street normally bustling with life that now sits eerily quiet and devoid of any movement.
+You take a sip of coffee while you gaze through your makeshift home office window.
+You see a street usually bustling with life that now sits eerily quiet and devoid of movement.

 You turn on the news just in time to hear about a cascade of Fortune 500 CEOs withdrawing their financial guidance for the year.
 With a growing pit in your stomach, you wonder whether you should resist the urge to check your 401k balance.